marvin-garcia/AksWorkshop/README.md

 ## Create virtual network

-By default, AKS clusters creates uses [kubenet](https://kubernetes.io/docs/concepts/cluster-administration/network-plugins/#kubenet) to create the virtual network and subnet, but that is rarely the case in real life scenarios.
-Most of the times the cluster will need to coexist and interact with other services and more importantly be governed by company networking policies.
-The alternative is to use [Azure Container Networking Interface (CNI)](https://docs.microsoft.com/en-us/azure/aks/configure-azure-cni), where every pod gets an IP address from a subnet and can be accessed directly.
+By default, AKS clusters use [kubenet](https://kubernetes.io/docs/concepts/cluster-administration/network-plugins/#kubenet) to create the virtual network and subnet, but that is rarely the case in real life scenarios.
+Most of the times the cluster will need to coexist and interact with other services and more importantly, be governed by company networking policies.
+The alternative is to use [Azure Container Networking Interface (CNI)](https://docs.microsoft.com/en-us/azure/aks/configure-azure-cni), where the cluster requires an existing virtual network and subnet to be allocated.
 This requires the virtual network address space to be carefully planned in advance.
 You can read more about configuring Azure CNI [here](https://docs.microsoft.com/en-us/azure/aks/configure-azure-cni).

 In this lab we are going to create an address space like the following: